MrGrigoryAlexandrovich/posts-fe/README.md

 ## 🔧 Environment Variables

-Create a `.env.local` file in the project root and add your API base URL:
+Create a `.env` file in the project root and add your API base URL:

 ```bash
 NEXT_PUBLIC_API_URL= your url